Embracing Love

-Embracing Love (春を抱いていた, Haru o Daiteita) is a yaoi manga by Youka Nitta, about two male pornographic actors who fall in love as they attempt to break into mainstream acting.
+Embracing Love (春を抱いていた, Haru o Daiteita) is a yaoi manga by Youka Nitta, it narrates the story about two male pornographic actors who fall in love as they attempt to break into mainstream acting.
 It was published in English by Be Beautiful Manga prior to Biblos's bankruptcy.
 In 2012, SuBLime Manga announced that they had licensed the series for an omnibus release.
 As of 2023, only the first 6 volumes have been released in North America.
 In addition to the manga, a drama CD and OVA have been released.
 Nitta chose to use the pornography industry as a backdrop because she felt it had potential, and she felt there was a parallel between how the pornography industry is marginalised in Japan and how boys love manga is marginalised within the manga industry.

 Plot

 Life reflects art for Kyousuke Iwaki and Youji Katou, two adult film stars who are considering retirement from their sordid careers.
 However, when they're invited to audition for a new erotic film, they realize that this may be their last chance to achieve mainstream success.
 Unfortunately, things sour quickly when the director asks them to make love to each other and determine who will get the lead role.
 What follows next is romance, and passionate sex that will alter their careers.